appvia/wf-fe-task/README.md

 have been enabled.
 Finishing the wizard should submit the values to an asynchronous back end.

+**Dummy back end**
-For the purposes of this task, please dummy out the 'back end' with a simple mock of your choice (e.g.a promise that returns a fixed value or values, after a delay).
+For the purposes of this task, please use the dummy back-end in src/api/dummy-api.ts.